iluvjava/Maths/Notebook 2.0/AMATH 584/Krylov Subspace.md

 > A matrix satisfies it's own characteristic quation
 > $$p(A) = \mathbf{0}$$
 > The polynomial outputs a matrix.
+This is called the Cayley-Hamilton Theorem.

 **Full proof is not given, but this is true for diagonalizable matrices.**